open-sauced/intro/05-how-to-contribute-to-open-source.md

 #### Resolving Merge Conflicts Immediately

-When a maintainer asks you to resolve merge conflicts, fix them immediately.
-Then, tag the project's maintainers to let them know you have resolved the conflicts so they can review your pull request.
+When you notice merge conflicts in your PR or if a maintainer asks you to resolve merge conflicts, fix them immediately.

 ### Merge Conflicts in the Guest Book Repository